 range as an adult's.

-A new fast heart rate may be caused by a more
+A fast heart rate may be caused by a more

 serious health problem.
-Heart disease or other medical conditions may sometimes
+A heart problem or other medical conditions may sometimes

 cause a fast heart rate.
 A fast heart rate may cause